St. Wenceslas Church (Zderaz): Reconstruction in the 20th century

 Around 1904, the whole monastery was demolished and the terrain was lowered to the level of the street and rent houses were built instead of the monastery.
 The church was not restored and was in danger of demolition.

-However, in 1904, the Association for restoration of St. Wenceslas‘ church ordered a plan for restoration, which was made by acknowledged Art Nouveau architects Antonín Wiehl (1846-1910) and Josef Fanta (1872-1941).
+However, in 1904, the Association for restoration of St. Wenceslas Church ordered a plan for restoration, which was made by acknowledged Art Nouveau architects Antonín Wiehl and Josef Fanta.
 The cemetery was abolished but the church was still not restored.
-In 1909, the city council appointed architects Eduard Sochor (1862-1947) and Ferdinand Čapka (1905-1987) with the restoration.
+In 1909, the city council appointed architects Eduard Sochor and Ferdinand Čapka with the restoration.
 A terrace was created around the church, the tracery was restored, nevertheless the renovation works stopped one year later.
 They were not finished till the church was bought by The Czechoslovak Hussite Church.
 In 1926 the reconstruction was finally completed.
 The temple was consecrated again in 1929.
 In 1936, a columbarium was added under the choir loft.

 Architecture

 Exterior

-St. Wenceslas’ Church is located on a rock terrace above the level of street.
+St. Wenceslas Church is located on a rock terrace above the level of street.
 The construction is made of rubble stone with remains of Romanesque walls.
 The building includes a polyhedral chancel, a rectangular nave, a fléche and a Baroque sacristy in the south.
 The main nave is 14 meters high, the smaller presbytery is 13 meters high with the ending shaped as five sides of an octagon.

 The pointed windows have new simple Renaissance traceries, made from the remains of old ones.
 The main nave is supported by four simple columns in the south and three on the north.
-The oldest part of the construction are the remains of the Romanesque tower in the nord-west.
+The oldest part of the construction are the remains of the Romanesque tower in the north-west.
 There is a gallery located under the church.